Big Ten grabs Oregon, Washington; Big 12 completes Pac-12 raid with Arizona, Arizona State and Utah

-Dealing a combination of crushing blows to the Pac-12, the Big Ten announced Friday it will accept Oregon and Washington as new members next August, and the Big 12 was poised to complete its raid of the beleaguered conference on the West Coast.
+Dealing a crushing combination to the Pac-12 on Friday, the Big Ten announced Oregon and Washington would be joining the conference next August, and the Big 12 completed its raid of the beleaguered league by adding Arizona, Arizona State and Utah.

+The day began with hope and nine members for the Pac-12.
+It ended with the Pac-12 — with roots that date back a century and more NCAA championships than any other — down to four schools and facing extinction because it was unable to land a media rights agreement to match its competitors.

+“Today's news is incredibly disappointing for student-athletes, fans, alumni and staff of the Pac-12 who cherish the over 100-year history, tradition and rivalries of the Conference of Champions,” the conference said in a statement.
+“We remain focused on securing the best possible future for each of our member universities.”

+The super-conference era has arrived in college sports, and it has swallowed the Pac-12 — the conference the produced Jackie Robinson, John Elway, Jackie Joyner-Kersee and Barry Bonds.

-The Big Ten earlier in the day cleared the way for the Pacific Northwest rivals to join the league next year, and the Ducks were first to make it official with a brief video call that ended in a unanimous vote by the school's 13 trustees.
-The Big Ten a short time later said its presidents' council had voted to accept the Ducks along with Washington.
+After the Big Ten paved the way Friday morning for the Pacific Northwest rivals to join, the Ducks were first to make it official with a unanimous vote by the school's 13 trustees.
+The Big Ten a short time later said its presidents' council had voted to accept Oregon along with Washington and become an 18-team coast-to-coast conference, with four West Coast members.

 “Our student-athletes will participate at the highest level of collegiate athletic competition, and our alumni, friends, and fans will be able to carry the spirit of Oregon across the country,” Oregon President John Karl Scholz said.

-The Big 12, meanwhile, has three more Pac-12 schools in its sights, a week after luring away Colorado.
+The Big 12, meanwhile, had three more Pac-12 schools in its sights, a week after luring away Colorado.

-A person with direct knowledge of the situation told The Associated Press that Arizona's application to join the Big 12 was approved Thursday night.
-Arizona State and Utah, after it became apparent that Oregon and Washington were bolting the Pac-12 early Friday, also asked to join the Big 12.

-The person spoke on condition of anonymity because the Big 12 and the schools were not making their internal discussions public.

-Utah's board of trustees met briefly Friday night and authorized the university president to approve a move to the Big 12.
-The Arizona board of regents met Thursday with the presidents of both schools and does not need to give final approval of a conference move for the Wildcats and Sun Devils.

-All that was left was for the Big 12 to make their additions official.
+Arizona's entry was approved Thursday night, but the Big 12's long-brewing expansion plan was far from complete.

+Once it became apparent on Friday that Oregon and Washington were leaving the Pac-12, Arizona State and Utah didn't have much choice but to jump, too.
+The Big 12 presidents OK'd the Sun Devils and Utes, and soon after the conference made it official.
+The Big 12 will be a 16-team conference, spanning from Florida to Arizona, in the fall of 2024.

+"We are thrilled to welcome Arizona, Arizona State and Utah to the Big 12,” said Commissioner Brett Yormark, whose aggressive approach in his first year on the job has sent shock waves across major college sports.
+“The Conference is gaining three premier institutions both academically and athletically, and the entire Big 12 looks forward to working alongside their presidents, athletic directors, student-athletes and administrators.”

-The Pac-12 is now down to four members beyond this year: Stanford, California, Oregon State and Washington State.
+Beyond this school year, the Pac-12 is down to: Stanford, California, Oregon State and Washington State.

-The Big Ten's latest grab from its Rose Bowl partner conference comes a little more than a year after it landed Southern California and UCLA.
-The moves give the sprawling Big Ten 18 member schools, including four on the West Coast.
+The Big Ten's latest grab from its Rose Bowl partners comes a little more than a year after it landed Southern California and UCLA.
 The Big Ten will be the largest conference in major college sports, spanning 15 states from New Jersey to Washington.

 “The Big Ten is a thriving conference with strong athletic and academic traditions, and we are excited and confident about competing at the highest level on a national stage,” Washington President Ana Mari Cauce said.

-Former Big Ten Commissioner Kevin Warren had encouraged member schools to consider adding Oregon and Washington after the conference landed the two Los Angeles schools last summer, the blow that has sent the Pac-12 reeling for more than a year.
-Colorado will join the Big 12 in 2024.

-It has all left the storied Conference of Champions that dates back more than a century on the brink of extinction.

-Pac-12 leaders met early Friday to determine if its remaining schools, which at the time included Oregon and Washington, would accept the potential media rights deal with Apple that Commissioner George Kilavkoff presented earlier this week, according to a person familiar with that meeting who spoke with The Associated Press on condition of anonymity because the details are private.
+Pac-12 leaders met early Friday to determine if its remaining schools would accept the potential media rights deal with Apple that Commissioner George Kliavkoff presented this week.

 “We are disappointed with the recent decisions by some of our Pac-12 peers," Washington State President Kirk Schulz and athletic director Pat Chun said Friday before its Apple Cup rival announced it was leaving, "While we had hoped that our membership would remain together, this outcome was always a possibility, and we have been working diligently to determine what is next for Washington State athletics.
 We’ve prepared for numerous scenarios, including our current situation.”